March Madness Odds 2022

 For players in Michigan, March Madness could be among the first times you have tried to bet on sports.
 So, here are a few strategies to maximize your results for March Madness wagering.

 At the beginning of each bet, a sportsbook designates opening lines for the point spread, over/under, moneyline and other estimates for the game.
 However, these estimates are not always accurate, and sharp bettors often flood to lines that seem off.

 This flood of cash will often provoke an adjustment from the sportsbook, which generally wants its potential payout liability balanced on each side of the bet.
 So, look for large swings from the opening position to the current mark.

 If the smart money is going a certain way, there’s usually a pretty good reason.

 One of the reasons that people love March Madness is the potential for upsets.
-The idea of a not-as-known school upsetting a perennial favorite excites even casual sports fans.
+The idea of a lesser-known school upsetting a perennial favorite excites even casual sports fans.

 Nevertheless, the seedings in a tournament are usually fairly accurate — to a point.
 The higher-seeded teams (Nos.
 1-4) are generally going to win their first game.

-However, the games where the teams are closer together, offer a decent chance for some upset value.
+However, the games where the teams are seeded closer together offer a decent chance for upset value.
 For instance, the No. 12 seed has beaten the No. 5 seed around a third of the time.

 So, look for lower-seeded (Nos.
 9-12) teams who have strong records but are placed lower because of perceived schedule strength or a slight underperformance in the regular season.
-A mid-tier conference champion usually has a pretty good chance to beat the fourth- or fourth-best team in a power conference.
+A mid-tier conference champion usually has a reasonable chance to beat the fourth- or fifth-best team in a power conference.

-With that said, the higher-seeded teams tend to win in the end.
-Only 10 teams seeded below No. 6 have ever made the Final Four.
+That being said, the higher-seeded teams tend to win in the end.
+Only 14 teams seeded below No. 6 have ever made the Final Four.

 The reason for the drop-off is twofold.
 For one thing, the depth of higher-seeded teams tends to take hold as fatigue and inconsistency sets in.
 A lower-seeded team can be undone if its star player has an off night.